sparkflows/sparkflows-docs/docs/jupyter-guide/jupyter-lab/installation.rst

 Installing JupyterLab
 ======

-JupyterLab can be installed on the machine running Fire Insights.
-Fire Insights integrates with Jupyter.
+JupyterLab can be installed on the machine running Fire Insights, which integrates with Jupyter.

-To install JupyterLab for Python on Ubuntu environment, you need to have python and pip available.
+To install JupyterLab for Python in the Ubuntu environment, you need to have Python and pip available.

+Use the command below to install JupyterLab:"

 Use below command to install Jupyter lab: ::